jimbrig/KaaS/0-Slipbox/Actuarial Science - Life Insurance Terms - Topsides.md

----
-Date: 2022-06-01
-Author: Jimmy Briggs <jimmy.briggs@jimbrig.com>
-Tags: ["#Type/Slipbox", "#Topic/Dev", "#Topic/Actuarial"]
-Alias: "Actuarial Science - Life Insurance Terms - Topsides"
----

 # Actuarial Science - Life Insurance Terms - Topsides

+ >
  > A topside journal entry is an adjustment made by a parent company on the accounting sheets of its subsidiaries during the preparation of the consolidated financial statements.
 They are necessary for accounting as they can be used to allocate income or costs from the larger firm to the subsidiaries.
 The topside entry is a practice within the scope of the Generally Accepted Accounting Principles, also known as GAAP.

 However, despite their intrinsic validity, topside entries have often been used to post fraudulent figures by reducing liability accounts or decreasing the stated costs.
 Firms that are going through mergers or restructuring transitions are the ones most susceptible to fraudulent misuse of topside journal entries.